There are animals you associate with the UK and then there are some animals that you would never dream...

 Be sure to have your binoculars at the ready!

 The distinctive markings and colourings of the puffin make it unmissable; you won’t mistake this bird for anything else!
 Affectionately known as the clowns of the sea, these charming, bright-beaked and bright-eyed birds need to be seen up close to be believed.

-Puffins are quite shy and like to stick together, often nesting together in burrows.
+Puffins are quite shy and like to stick together, often nesting together in burrows, making them one of the rarer unusual animal you can find in the UK.
 They migrate to Scotland each year and can be found all along the coastline – from north to south – and usually arrive around April time, spending the spring and summer there, before heading off again towards the end of August.

 Your best chance of spotting one is on a cliff where the area is grassy and green.
 The Firth of Forth, just north of Edinburgh, is also known to be a great place for puffin sightings.

 Basking sharks can be seen along the west and east coasts of Scotland, particularly around Oban, where tours frequently take place during peak season.
 It’s the biggest fish to frequent Scotland and the UK, and its unusual mouth means it’s easily distinguishable from all other marine life.

 Basking sharks are not your average shark; they are one of just three plankton-eating species of shark, plus their mouths can be open up to 1 metre wide, not revealing a set of razor sharp teeth, but gill slits, specially adapted bones which filter out any plankton from the water, whilst allowing the water to pass through.

 Normally arriving in Scotland in April, the peak season for spotting basking sharks in the Hebrides is July – September.
 Hop on a boat tour for you best chance of seeing them in action!